miguelgargallo/storeos/README.md

 Contributing
 ------------
-- Open an issue before major changes.
+- Open an issue to propose larger changes before implementing.
 - Small, focused pull requests are preferred.
 - Follow existing styles and run formatters (prettier) if present.
 - Document changes and add examples for new features.